 Granny had not really envisioned to include Missy in “we”.
 She quickly does the maths in her head.
 Leaving her sister behind would mean that she has no control of what she’d be up to.
 Especially as her touchy sister won’t take the refusal to bring her along lightly.
 A vengeful Missy would certainly continue her necromancy experimentations and after the Zombie fiasco – which would have gotten entirely out of hands if she had not been there to stop it… She shakes her head sadly.
 Well.
 Better keep your enemy close, as the Godfather said…

 Witches don’t use real estate agents, and Granny is no exception.
-Together with her sister, she settles in front of the palantìr.
+Discarding her wet garments, she wraps her robe tightly around her and settles in front of the palantìr with her sister.
 They can’t just move anywhere, they have to take in count the mystical and spiritual possibilities of their future home and their new house should ideally be situated on a leyline.

 Granny frowns, peering into the crystal ball.